-01. The two basic types of grip
+01. Learn the two basic types of grip

 There are several ways to hold a pencil.
 Most are variants of two main grip types; Tripod and Overhand.
 Both can be used when holding different kinds of drawing media, but you may notice a tendency to grip tubular media (pencils and ink pens) with the Tripod grip and bulkier media with the Overhand.

-02. The Tripod grip
+02. Learn the Tripod grip

-Avoid closing the web space, as this forces the barrel to rest on the knuckle of the Index finger and promotes strokes using finger gestures only.
-Avoid grasping at the tip of the pencil, too: this can limit line length(s) and lead to hairy, less fluid continuous lines.
+Avoid closing the web space, as this forces the barrel to rest on the knuckle of the index finger and promotes strokes using finger gestures only.
+Avoid grasping at the tip of the pencil, too, as this can limit line length(s) and lead to hairy, less fluid continuous lines.

-03. When to use the Tripod grip
+When to use the Tripod grip

 Although the range of movement of the Tripod grip is limited, it can be useful for detailing small sections of a big drawing.
 Try to move your grip as far up the barrel as you can to encourage articulation of the elbow and drawing from the shoulder.

 Place your pencil down on a flat surface.
-Now with the thumb and all four fingers pick up the pencil.
-All fingers should grip the outer side of the barrel whilst the thumb grips the opposing side, retaining a light grip at all times.
+Now with the thumb and all four fingers, pick up the pencil.
+All fingers should grip the outer side of the barrel while the thumb grips the opposing side, retaining a light grip at all times.

-05. When to use the Overhand grip
+When to use the Overhand grip

 Overhand grip combined with a correctly sharpened pencil will increase the versatility and range of marks you can make by introducing the edge of the pencil.